taltaf/tci-flogo/samples/app-dev/VSCode-UnitTesting/UnitTesting/readme.md

 The sample app gets the zip code of the customer for the given customer id.
 Added the assertions and mock for this sample app covering assert on error, assert on output, mock error and mock output.

-In the given applocation if we pass the correct id in the flow input that would redirect to the correct url passed in invoke rest service, the test case would pass and correct zip code will be displayed and this we can assert using assert an output.
+In the given application if we pass the correct id in the flow input that would redirect to the correct url passed in invoke rest service, the test case would pass and correct zip code will be displayed and this we can assert using assert an output.

 If we pass the id in the flow input which doesn't exist i:e that wouldn't redirect to the right url passed in invoke rest service, the test case would fail as it would not get the zip code of the customer and this we can assert using assert on error, displaying the error message "Invalid path '.address.zipcode'. path not found." configured in the assertion.